dmz44/Robotics_Assignment_1/README.md

 Further along the road, you might not like how the Navigation software behaves and want to change its behavior by modifying certain Navigation 2 parameters.
 Please read the tuning guide before trying to follow this section.

-**[Remote PC]** The configuration location can be accessed by following the terminal command.
-Go to the folder below and look for the appropriate Lua script.
-Note that you have to change the path to your group's corresponding number.

-    cd ~ /turtlebot3_ws/install/turtlebot3_manipulation_navigation2/share/turtlebot3_manipulation_navigation2/param

 **[Remote PC]** **Enter the Container:**

 ```bash